Florin Curta: Criticism

 Some also criticized what they saw as Curta's lack of critical evaluation of his own theorization and analysis while refuting old ideas in literature.
-Others criticized his "very cursory and selective analysis of sources concerning the history of Byzantium", inadequate argumentation and contradicting information given by ancient Byzantine historiographers such as Theophylact Simocatta, or arbitrary evulation and citation of Jordanes.
+Others criticized his "very cursory and selective analysis of sources concerning the history of Byzantium", inadequate argumentation and contradicting information given by ancient Byzantine historiographers such as Theophylact Simocatta, or arbitrary evaluation and citation of Jordanes.
 Curta's viewpoint was considered similar to the Romanian historiography's minimization of the role of Slavs in the history of Romania.
 In a separate case, Hungarian historian Istvan Vasary, in his response to Curta's review of his book, stated that Curta was defensive of Romanian national historiography and Daco-Romanian continuity, claims which Curta denied.

 The renewed version of the hypothesis published as Slavs in the Making: History, Linguistics, and Archaeology in Eastern Europe (ca. 500-ca. 700) (2020) was criticized to "still does not appear more convincing".
 Although Curta's work found partial support by those who use a similar approach, like Walter Pohl and Danijel Džino, and sparked new scientific debate (with some importance for archaeology), the migrationist model remains in the view of many as the most acceptable and possible to explain the spread of the Slavs as well as Slavic culture (including language).